 As a white woman, I felt vulnerable and worried about inadvertently insulting someone.
 I’m aware that I represent

-historically oppressive forces, especially because I was in front to help guide the group through this territory.
+historically oppressive forces, especially because we were in front to help guide the group through this territory.

 And it got interesting, and for some pretty uncomfortable.
 One of the small groups in the room decided to focus on how racism fit into the picture for incarceration and health.
 They saw the policies that were enacted from 1970-2000, during the time that incarceration was growing dramatically, as part of a repeating pattern.
 And they noticed that the results not only prevented many black people from increasing their wealth or political power, but put more and more of them in prison or jail.